AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Port_SCANeR_workspace_under_Linux.md

 ![](./assets/Linux2.png)

-2. We add its name and path into 'configurations.cfg'
+2. We add its name and path into `configurations.cfg`

 ![](./assets/Linux3.png)

-3. Let’s edit our new SCANeR workspace 'SAMPLE_COMPUTE_HPC' under Linux and update SCANeR process paths: from your shell call 'SCANeRconfigurator'
+3. Let’s edit our new SCANeR workspace `SAMPLE_COMPUTE_HPC` under Linux and update SCANeR process paths: from your shell call `SCANeRconfigurator`

 ![](./assets/Linux4.png)